tillbiskup/cwepr/docs/roadmap.rst

 * Import infofiles in all magnettech importers.

-* Handling of file extensions during import: Currently, they are cut in the init and again appended afterwards.
-The factory only gives source names without extension.

 * Implement handling of "RT" as temperature value in the infofile.

-* Handling of Magnettech-Files containing the second derivative spectrum i.e. not taking the first spectrum of the xml-file list.

-* Import and store filter mode from Magnettech data
+* Import and store filter mode from Magnettech data -> changes in the metadata

 * Magnettech: Choose between raw data and data filtered during measurement.